NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    The ``--parsable`` option returns just the Job ID from sbatch.

-Make it executable:
+- Make it executable:

 .. code-block:: shell

    $
    chmod 0755 depend

-Initiate the sequence of dependent jobs by executing ``depend`` from the command line
+- Initiate the sequence of dependent jobs by executing ``depend`` from the command line.

 .. code-block:: shell

    $ ./depend

-**Big runs - Using the "novel" QoS**
+**Big runs:  Using the "novel" QoS**

 The *novel* QoS is set up to handle special situations, particularly for large jobs requiring a large number of nodes (typically for limited time):